microsoft/AzureTRE/docs/tre-admins/auth.md

 ```
 This will create five identities, and if successful will write the outputs to athentication section in `config.yaml` file.
 If you are building locally, these values will be used when building your TRE.
 If you are setting this up for CI/CD, then these values will be needed by your Build Orchestrator.

-The contents of your athentication section in `config.yaml` file should contain :
+The contents of your authentication section in `config.yaml` file should contain :

   | Variable | Description |
   | -------- | ----------- |